 Finally, after the dust settles, you realize you’re now stuck with an expensive diamond engagement ring.
-What are you supposed to do with it now?
+It’s sitting somewhere in your house, looking more and more like a symbol of everything that has gone wrong.
+You might ask yourself: What am I supposed to do with this ring now?
+Should I keep it?
+Should I return it?
+Are engagement rings even returnable?

 Every situation is different.
 The right decision depends on your situation and where you bought the ring.
-As a jewelry expert, I can tell you that 9 times out of 10, returning the ring will actually get you less of your money back than selling it to a certified jeweler.
+With over 100 years in the jewelry buying business, we can tell you that 9 times out of 10, returning your engagement ring will actually get you less of your money back than selling the engagement ring to a certified jeweler, like Samuelson’s.
 In most situations, the best option is to sell.

 Let’s look at each option in more detail.